sonj2/ROCKNIX-apps/README.md

 ---

+## 🎮 Chaiki (PS4/PS5 Streamer)

+*Only seems to work on adreno devices SM8250/SM8550

+*Touch/kb or mouse/kb needed

+---

 ## 🌐 Firefox Browser

 *(Compatibility varies — works on SM8550/ODIN 2 and RK3588; does not work on RK3566.
 4GB RAM minimum.)*